Loyalties to the two opposing forces are stark.

 The Guardian is posting live updates on the situation in Nepal.

 I may be living in dignified poverty in a country filled with out-of-control religious fanatics and right wing haters, but at least I’m alive and well, with a roof over my head, heat, running water, electricity, and food to eat.
+I even have a Heaterator in my house for those cold days!

 On Wednesday, Chile experienced a massive volcanic eruption that also set off earthquakes.